chronosss1/pruebaweb/index.md

 The function fprintf() write in the stream given the strings introduced in the input.
 It returns an int, if it worked correctly it returns 0 if not it returns -1.

+## perror:

+perror(const char * s)

+Description:
+It prints the strings s followed by the error corresponding to the value of errno in that moment.
+It does not return anything.